Veslyquix/Guide/README.md

 ```
 PUSH
-ORG $803DA5 // Character Table - Seth's Str
+ORG $803DA5 // Character Table - Seth's Str (see above image)
 BYTE 7+5 10+3 // Give him base 12 Str and 13 Skl
 POP
 ```

 Failing to put these around an `ORG` will brick your resulting rom.

 In EA, we can do simple math and define things for ease.

 `#define Seth 2`
 // Seth is character ID of 2.

 We can also comment out the rest of a line with slashes `//` or comment out multiple lines with `/*    */`.

-What if we want to write stats to a bunch of characters?
+Let's generalize a way to write base stats to *any* character!

 Your CharacterTable probably starts at $803D30. see root/Tables/Table Definitions.txt

 > `#define CharacterTable 0x803D30`

-Let's define its size!

 ![Alt-text](/png/CharTableSize.png?raw=true "Optional Title")